bookshelfdave/etp/README.md

 	EPTTerm com.metadave.etp.ETP.parse(InputStream is)

-An etp term is made up of any of these classes:
+An ETP term is made up of any of these classes:

 - ETPTerm (abstract)
 - ETPAtom